zmievsa/autograder/autograder/memory_leak/README.md

   - Currently working on alternative ways of not requiring the `atexit()` function in `main()`
   - At this point in time, do **NOT** put `atexit(report_mem_leak)` in `main()`
 - All memory leak information/summary is located in `leak_info.txt` (after running bash script)
+- All sources codes needs to be in a directory.

 Contents of `test2.c`
 ```c